 Its location is sitting on a bank above a bend in the River Don and is easily recognisable thanks to its twin spires.
-Once inside, make sure to look at the St Machar Cathedral Heraldic ceiling, the organ and the myriad of stained glass windows which are mostly in memorial but also depicting important moments from The Bible.
+Once inside, make sure to look at the St Machar Cathedral Heraldic ceiling, the organ and the myriad of stained glass windows which are mostly in memorial but also depict important moments from The Bible.

-There is a rumour that when William Wallace was hung, drawn and quartered in 1305 and parts of his body sent to different corners of Scotland to warn others, that his left arm was buried in the walls of St Machar’s Cathedral.
+There is a rumour that when William Wallace was hung, drawn and quartered in 1305 and parts of his body were sent to different corners of Scotland to warn others, his left arm was buried in the walls of St Machar’s Cathedral.
 However, I don’t believe that this has been confirmed as a fact.

 This is one of my favourite things to see in Aberdeen.
 Powis Gate is a really unusual structure for Aberdeen but it’s one that I am also really drawn to for that same reason.
 You can find it in the Aberdeen University campus in Old Aberdeen.

 Powis Gate was built as quite an ostentatious entrance to Powis House Aberdeen in the 1830s by Hugh Fraser Leslie, a wealthy Scottish landowner who owned several coffee and sugar plantations in Jamaica.
 Originally the gates to Powis House, these gates are now entrance to the University of Aberdeen Halls of Residence.